 Pupil Premium Link Governor

-Please click on the link below to view our plans for Pupil Premium spend last academic year 2016/2017 and this academic year 2017/2018:
+Please click on the links below to view Pupil Premium Strategies and reviews:

 PP Strategy 2017 – 2018